-If a child tests rapid-positive upon arrival at camp, they would be isolated until we receive results from the at-camp PCR Test.
+If a child tests rapid-positive upon arrival at camp or anytime thereafter, they would be isolated until we receive results from the at-camp PCR Test.
 If that test is positive, they will remain in isolation and must be picked up from camp.

 Because of the nature of contagion and the duration of the isolation period – even though children who are tested and confirmed positive may “feel fine” – it would be difficult, at best, for a child to be fully isolated at camp for the required time period.

-While we’ll still run a robust and full in-camp program the first six days of the summer, campers and staff may stay in Pods and participate in group activities during that period.
+While we’ll still run a robust and full in-camp program the first seven / eight days of the summer, campers and staff may stay in Pods and participate in group activities during that period.
 Of course, the hallmarks of Laurel South – fun, friendship, family and spirit – will be emphasized as always.

 If there is a positive case in a cabin at camp, campers and counselors in that cabin would move into a “Pod Camp” and would be tested regularly.
 Those campers and staff would quarantine and participate in activities and meals as a group for 7-10 days.
 Contact tracing will help identify others who may need to be tested.

 We have installed new Exhaust Roof Vents to help ensure clean air flow and increased circulation in every cabin at camp.
-In addition, we have upgraded the air-conditioned Health Center and Office at camp with CDC-recommended Merv 13 Filters and Ultraviolet Bulbs.
-The Dining Hall has been outfitted with Sphere Units consisting of Fans, Filtration and Ultraviolet Bulbs.
+In addition, we have upgraded the Health Center, Office and Dining Hall with CDC-recommended Merv13 Filters and Ultraviolet Bulbs.

 Get ready – Chef Kevin and our amazing food service team will be serving the same delicious Laurel South menu you’ve come to expect.
 However, Lunch will look a bit different as we will modify the traditional buffet.
 We will also spread out more than usual in the Dining Hall, utilizing our Outdoor Dining Pavilion for all meals.
 In addition, we are building a new, tented Dining Deck for even more outdoor space that overlooks the renovated Brook Trout Pond!